-It must be noted that there has been discussion that for infants who are exclusively formula fed, using formula for mouthcare provides a more positive taste experience than sterile water.
+It must be noted that there has been discussion that for infants who are exclusively formula fed, using formula for mouthcare may provide a more positive taste experience than sterile water.
 There is little evidence to support this practice in terms of oral hygiene and it may adversely impact the health of the mouth and gums.
-While at this time we are unable to advocate for the use of formula to maintain good oral hygiene, we do recognise that there may be a place for formula dummy dips during N/OGT feeds to enhance the experience.

-Dummy dips should only be conducted as part of an agreed plan of care between the clinical team, families and SALT (if available on your unit).
+While at this time we are unable to advocate for the use of formula to maintain good oral hygiene, we do recognise that there may be a place for formula dummy dips during Nasal Gastric/Oral Gastric tube feeds to enhance the experience.
+However, dummy dips should only be conducted as part of an agreed plan of care between the clinical team, families and SALT (if available on your unit).
+Dummies should be clean and sterilized at least daily.